citruspay/citruspay-ios-sdk/README.md

 $ git clone https://github.com/citruspay/citruspay-ios-sdk.git
 $ open citruspay-ios-sdk
 ~~~
-+ Drag CitrusPay-Framework folder into your existing Xcode project
++ Go to "Framework" folder & drag "core-sdk" folder into your existing Xcode project
 + In Xcode, go to your app's target settings.
 On the `Build Phases` tab, expand the `Link Binary With Libraries` section.
 + Include the following framework:
     - `CitrusPay.framework`